 While it may not happen often, you do run the risk of your tenant being unable to buy at the end of the lease term.
 This means you will still be the owner and can either try to list at this point or enter into another rent to own agreement.
 While this may seem frustrating, you can actually come out ahead from a financial standpoint.
 Sure you didn’t sell the house, but you were able to collect a higher than average rent plus a non-refundable down payment for your troubles.
 Who knows, the market may rise dramatically during this time and you may be able to sell for even more than you would have before the agreement!

-Selling via rent to own in San Diego can be very beneficial to homeowners looking for a way to quickly make money off of a property they own.
+Selling via rent to own in San Diego County can be very beneficial to homeowners looking for a way to quickly make money off of a property they own.
 Our team can help you understand the risks and the reward so you can make the selling decision that is right for you!